Maxim-Mazurok/google-api-typings-generator/gapi.client.people-v1/readme.md

     // See and download your contacts
     'https://www.googleapis.com/auth/contacts.readonly',

-    // See and download your organization's GSuite directory 'https://www.googleapis.com/auth/directory.readonly',
+    // See and download your organization's Google Workspace directory 'https://www.googleapis.com/auth/directory.readonly',

     // View your street addresses